 |Day 1||Inca Trail Trek: Cusco – Km.
 104- Wiñaywayna – Aguas Calientes||(L) (D)||Hotel|

 Day 01: Cusco – Km.
 104- Wiñaywayna – Aguas Calientes

 Early in the morning, your guide will pick you up from your hotel to take a train towards kilometer 104, where you will start your trek.
 A very short hike will take you to Chachabamba at 7,380 feet above sea level.

-Once at the town, you will check in at the accommodation of your choice and then enjoy a delicious dinner at a local restaurant.
+Once in town, you will check into the accommodation of your choice and then enjoy a delicious dinner at a local restaurant.

-Your guide will provide you a snack for the day and at Machu Picchu will give you a tour that will last about two hours.
+Your guide will provide you with a snack for the day, and at Machu Picchu they will give you a tour that will last roughly two hours.

-After your tour, you will be free to climb the Wayna Picchu or Machu Picchu Mountain or just wander around.
-In the afternoon, one or two hours before your train departure, you should take the bus down to Aguas Calientes, where you will take the train to Poroy.
+After your tour, you will be free to climb the Wayna Picchu, Machu Picchu mountain, or just wander exploring the grounds.
+In the afternoon, one or two hours before your train departure, you should take the bus down to Aguas Calientes where you will take the train to Poroy.

-Upon arrival in Poroy, you will be driven to your hotel in Cusco.
+Upon arrival in Poroy, you will be driven to your hotel located in Cusco.